Relations between Aborigines and colonists

 Reid's interpretation was disputed by anthropologist Ron Brunton.
 Although Brunton found that Aboriginal people had been subjected to a ridiculously high level of government interference in the operation of their daily lives, he found no evidence of a government policy to place children in Catholic missions on the basis of their skin colour.
 Instead, he found evidence that children had been abused, or seen as outcasts in Aboriginal communities, because they were not full bloods.

-Academic Robert Manne later received a grant of $62,000 to write about the Stolen Generations.
-He then revised the figure to one in ten, which was 30,000 children.
+While the government report put the figure at 100,000 children that were stolen, academic Robert Manne later received a grant of $62,000 to write about the Stolen Generations.
+He then revised the figure to 30,000 children.
 Journalist Andrew Bolt then challenged Manne to produce the names of 10 people who were removed because of the colour of their skin alone.
 Manne was unable to provide the names.
 Because no verifiable names were provided, Bolt argued that the existence of a policy to remove children based on their skin colour was a fabrication.

 In 2000, the courts heard test cases which were designed to prove that at least two children were removed unfairly.
 The legal action was initiated by Lorna Cubillo, 62, and Peter Gunner, 53 - both of whom had been removed as children.
 If successful, the two test cases would have been followed by many other people also seeking compensation - which some lawyers estimated could total around $5 billion dollars.

 Both Ms Cubillo and Mr Gunner wept as they testified about the way they were stolen from their mother's communities, and subsequently suffered sexual, physical and psychological abuse at the hands of missionaries.